Safety Tips during the Milking Process

 - Always have an adult demonstrate the feeding process before allowing a child to do it on their own.

-If a child is milking a cow using a pipeline, there are other precautions to keep in mind.
+If a child is milking a cow using a pipeline, keep these precautions in mind:

 - Make sure the animal is free of disease.